Trump's new tune on Islam unconvincing, experts say

 Trump gave his speech in Saudi Arabia, where he ditched his hard-line rhetoric from the 2016 election campaign and instead called Islam "one of the world's great faiths."

-Here's what experts in three Middle Eastern countries thought of the speech.
+Here's what experts in three Muslim-majority countries in the Middle East thought of the speech.

 Jordan